1.1. Stress during certain brain development phases particularly harmful¶

 1.3.2.10.
 Corpus callosum¶

-Maltreated children and adolescents showed structural developmental damage in the corpus callosum, among other areas.
+Abused children and adolescents exhibited structural developmental damage, including in the corpus callosum.

-The corpus callosum, like all myelinated regions, is potentially vulnerable to early childhood stress because high concentrations of stress hormones suppress glial cell division critical for myelination.
+Like all myelinated regions, the corpus callosum is potentially susceptible to early childhood stress, as high concentrations of stress hormones suppress glial cell division, which is critical for myelination.
 The size of the corpus callosum is strongly influenced by early experience in a sex-specific manner.
-Handling resulted in a significantly larger width of the corpus callosum in male rats.
+Handling led to a significantly larger width of the corpus callosum in male rats.

-When male monkeys are raised in isolation, this weakens the development of the corpus callosum and causes a4 reduced size that correlates with defects in certain learning tasks.
+When male monkeys are raised in isolation, this weakens the development of the corpus callosum and causes a4 reduced size, which correlates with defects in certain learning tasks.

-Childhood trauma, such as severe neglect or abuse, appears to correlate with a marked reduction in the mean proportions of the corpus callosum, especially in boys.
-The corpus callosum is said to be more vulnerable to neglect in boys and more vulnerable to sexual abuse in girls.
+Childhood traumas such as severe neglect or abuse appear to correlate with a significant reduction in the mean proportions of the corpus callosum, particularly in boys.
+The corpus callosum is said to be more susceptible to neglect in boys and more susceptible to sexual abuse in girls.

 1.3.2.11.
 Early childhood stress and GABA¶

 Prenatal maternal stress delays the migration of GABAergic cell precursors from their site of origin in the medial ganglionic eminence (in the forebrain) to their destination in the cortex.
-This GABAergic cell migration is critical for subsequent cortical function, e.g., in schizophrenia.
-Subsequent maturation of GABAergic cells is also affected by prenatal stress and correlates with altered social and anxiety-like behavior after prenatal stress.
-An IL-6 antagonist was able to prevent maternal stress-induced delay in the migration of GABAergic cell precursors in mice.
+This GABAergic cell migration is crucial for later cortical function, e.g. in schizophrenia.
+The subsequent maturation of GABAergic cells is also influenced by prenatal stress and correlates with altered social and anxiety-like behavior after prenatal stress.
+An IL-6 antagonist was able to prevent a maternal stress-induced delay in the migration of GABAergic cell precursors in mice.

 Social isolation of rodents in the first days after weaning causes functional changes in the GABAergic system

-Early childhood stress due to prolonged separation from the mother, endotoxins, or neglect (e.g., less attentive breastfeeding) alters the molecular composition of the gamma-aminobutyric acid (GABA)-benzodiazepine supramolecular complex.
-This caused:
+Early childhood stress due to prolonged separation from the mother, endotoxins or neglect (e.g. due to less attentive breastfeeding) changes the molecular composition of the supramolecular complex of gamma-aminobutyric acid (GABA)-benzodiazepine and benzodiazepine.
+This had the following effects:

-- Decreased (high-affinity) GABA-A receptors in amygdala and locus coeruleus
+- Reduced (high-affinity) GABA-A receptors in the amygdala and locus coeruleus

-- Decreased benzodiazepine receptors in the amygdala centrally and laterally, in the PFC, in the locus coeruleus and in the nucleus tractus solitaricus
+- Reduced benzodiazepine receptors in the amygdala centrally and laterally, in the PFC, in the locus coeruleus and in the nucleus tractus solitaricus

-- Reduced mRNA levels for the GABA-A gamma-2 receptor, which binds with high affinity to benzodiazepine, in amygdala nuclei, locus coeruleus, and nucleus tractus solitaricus.
+- Reduced mRNA levels for the GABA-A-gamma-2 receptor, which binds with high affinity to benzodiazepine, in the amygdala nuclei, locus coeruleus and nucleus tractus solitaricus.

-In contrast, handling (briefly holding the newborn in the hand) increased all three values.
-It is known that brief handling leads to increased maternal care and attention, which causes increased (instead of decreased due to high stress) oxytocin levels.
+Handling (briefly holding newborns), on the other hand, increased all three levels.
+It is known that brief handling leads to increased maternal care and affection, which causes increased oxytocin levels (instead of decreased oxytocin levels due to severe stress).

-- More benzodiazepine receptors in amygdala (central, lateral, basolateral) and locus coeruleus
+- More benzodiazepine receptors in the amygdala (central, lateral, basolateral) and locus coeruleus

-- This reduces feedback inhibition of noradrenergic neurons
+- This reduces feedback inhibition of the noradrenergic neurons

 - Fewer CRH receptors in the locus coeruleus

-- A significantly lower anxiety to new stimuli
+- A significantly lower level of anxiety in response to new stimuli

-Anxiety and fear are mediated by reduced GABEergic inhibition of the amygdala.
+Anxiety and fear are mediated by reduced GABAergic inhibition of the amygdala.
 GABAergic inhibition of the amygdala is influenced by, among other things

 -